Regina T. Boyce: Elections

 During the 2021 legislative session, Boyce introduced legislation that would ban people from holding an elected public office and a political party office simultaneously.

 Environment

 During the 2020 legislative session, Boyce introduced legislation to ban the intentional release of balloons.

 During the 2022 legislative session, Boyce introduced legislation that would require government agencies to evaluate the environmental impacts of their actions.

 Policing

 In 2019, Boyce voted against a bill that would allow Johns Hopkins University to form its own private police force.
 The bill passed through the Baltimore City Delegation by a vote of 9-4.
 She later voted against it in the House of Delegates, where it passed 94-42.
 In the same legislative session, she voted against legislation that would allow school resource officers to carry guns inside schools.
 The bill was rejected in a 10-5 vote.

+Personal life

+Boyce is a ministry leader for the general education development preparation program at the Morning Star Baptist Church in Woodlawn, Maryland.